85111

 The Ruby (37,000 dwt) registered in Malta is reportedly owned by interests in Syria but operating under a time charter to a company based in the UAE.
 The ship loaded 20,000 tons of ammonium nitrate in Russia in August and was reporting a destination of the Canary Islands.

-The ship entered Norwegian waters with the initial reports it was seeking shelter from an Arctic storm and then was permitted to dock in Tromsø, Norway.
+The Ruby originally entered Norwegian waters at the end of August with the initial reports it was seeking shelter from an Arctic storm and then was permitted to dock in Tromsø, Norway.
 Norwegian officials learning that the vessel was damaged in the storm conducted a Port State Inspection on September 3 citing the ship with six deficiencies and detaining the ship for a week.
 Tromsø ordered the ship out of the city center, and it anchored in a remote part of Norway.

-A shipyard in Klaipeda, Lithuania won a tender to make the repairs but the Lithuanian government when learned of the cargo said the ship would not be permitted to enter the port.
-The proposed solution was to offload the vessel and the owners of the shipyard said they could provide storage for the cargo.
+A shipyard in Klaipeda, Lithuania won a tender to make the repairs but the Lithuanian government when learning of the cargo said the ship would not be permitted to enter the port.
+The proposed solution was to offload the ammonium nitrate cargo and the owners of the shipyard said they could provide storage for the cargo.

-The vessel’s AIS signal shows that it is now underway having transited to the southern coast of Norway.
+The vessel’s AIS signal was showing that it was now underway having transited to the southern coast of Norway.
 The signal shows the vessel is due to arrive in Klaipeda on September 22.
 This is raising concern from multiple authorities and a mystery about the ship’s intentions.

-Danish officials have said that the ship could begin transiting the Great Belt, the strait leading into the Baltic, this weekend, although they are noting no applications has been made for a pilot.
+Danish officials have said that the ship could enter the Skagerrak, the strait leading into the Baltic, this weekend, although they are noting no applications has been made for a pilot.
 The shadow tanker fleet servicing the Russian oil industry has also been known to make the transit without the aid of pilots.

 Lithuanian media is also reporting that port officials said they have not received an application for the vessel to enter their port.
 They reiterated the government stance that the ship would not be permitted into Klaipeda without offloading the cargo.
 Further, Lithuania will require a declaration that the vessel has no association with “government agencies of unfriendly countries.”